 I am on the board of the Firefly Gathering - a permaculture oriented earthskills gathering in the Southeastern United States which is working towards implementing sociocracy.
 Since it’s historically been a once annual gathering, applications of sociocracy are a bit interesting as compared to ongoing models, and COVID was a big challenge that paused pretty much everything, but the organization is very sociocratically aligned and has already started using some elements in meetings.

-Though their website doesn’t seem to mention sociocracy I know some of the organizers and thus know that Co-Operate WNC is a social permaculture mutual aid organization that is either using or working to implement sociocracy.
+Another organization, though their website doesn’t seem to mention sociocracy I know some of the organizers and thus know that Co-Operate WNC is a social permaculture mutual aid organization that is either using or working to implement sociocracy.

 Earthaven, despite not being sociocratically organized (rather, they use modified consensus) has certainly been influenced by Sociocracy with its circle & domain based “orobo” model.
 Not surprising there’s some influence since Diana Leaf Christian is there!
 Earthaven is an off the (electric) grid permaculture based residential community that is a “living laboratory for a sustainable human future” and home to Culture’s Edge and the School for Integrated Living (SOIL).